 Last winter, the ETCs worked with a local university to give college students the chance to serve the poor.
 They distributed basic foodstuffs to 400 families/individuals in five (5) communities.

-Because you support this program, and others like it through Catholic World Mission, you are making a real and lasting impact for the poorest in the world!
+Because you give to Catholic missionary groups like this program through Catholic World Mission, you are making a real and lasting impact for the poorest in the world!

 Click through the photos below to see photos from last year’s food distribution in Mexico.

 Fall 2018 – Medical Mission for small towns surrounding the city of San Cristóbal de las Casas sees 4,000 patients

 According to CONEVAL, the indigenous people living in the towns of the state of Chiapas face the worst socio-economic conditions of all Mexicans.
 Their communities have the greatest shortages in all aspects: the poverty and educational lag experienced by these people is far more severe than in any other segment of the population of this country.
 Many of them do not speak anything other than their native Mayan dialects.

 The state of Chiapas is made up of a great diversity of indigenous peoples, most of whom are living in unsanitary conditions, without the resources to get to medical care of any sort.
 Since 2012, the ETCs have partnered with Educadores Integrales and nurses, doctors, and specialists, as well as Spanish-English and Spanish-Mayan translators, to bring knowledge, care, and medical support to the people living in rural areas of the state of Chiapas.
 Everyone who comes is treated, regardless of social condition or religious creed.

 Take a look at the photos of the most recent medical mission clinics below and consider how you can help Catholic missionaries: